"When the world sings, you have to listen. But when you sing, it slides you off a fall." A quote that echoed within…someone.

 He was done with chewing the stick so he went to the furnace and picked up a stone knife, water still falling on the sink draining out of the cottage.
 He cut the chewing stick's chewed end, another slant end was made.
 He washed this one and put it in the cup.

 The wanderer then took off his clothes, standing naked in his small cottage all alone.
-Morning light bathing him, and the water flowing out of a dead end pipe echoed it's source-less nature.
-He stood once again in the washing area, this time bringing the small metal pipe above his head.
+Morning light bathing him, and the water flowing from the dead end pipe echoed its sourceless nature.
+He stood in the washing area once more, this time lifting the small metal pipe above his head.

 Such a travesty.